What is overgrooming in cats?

 - Feline hyperaesthesia syndrome – this is a poorly understood condition that can cause a cat to overgroom and self-mutilate often around the tail and hind feet.
 It is also associated with skin twitching and bizarre behaviour.

-What are the signs of overgrooming?
+What are the signs of overgrooming in cats?

 Interestingly, cats that overgroom tend to do so in secret, so you may well not see your cat constantly licking or chewing, like you would with a dog.
 It is therefore important to keep an eye out for the symptoms below and speak to your vet if you notice any of these in your cat.